rotanov/fefu-mmorpg-protocol/README.md

 ## Look

 A request for server to provide information for a map area around the client's player.
-Such information MUST be provided via keys `map` and `objects`.
+Such information MUST be provided via keys `map` and `actors`.

 TBD: If size of such area must be standardized